 So you have a flashy new marketing video and you want to post it online and get tons of hits.
 Sounds simple, right?
 Well maybe not, if you don’t already know how to get your video to show up in search results.

-To begin with, outside of social media, there are three approaches to posting vids online:
+To begin with, outside of social media, there are two primary ways people will come across and watch your video online:

-• Uploading your video on a video hosting tool like YouTube, Wistia, Vimeo, etc.
+- Uploading your video on a video hosting tool like YouTube, Wistia, Vimeo, etc. so people can find it there.

 Whatever path you choose, there are some things you can do to make your video a web hit–even if you’re no Lady Gaga.
 Read on for the 5 key tips for optimizing your videos for search engines: